coti-io/coti-sdk-typescript/CONTRIBUTING.md

-# Contributing to COTI SDK TypeScript Examples
+# Contributing to COTI TypeScript SDK

-Thank you for your interest in contributing to the COTI SDK TypeScript project!
+Thank you for your interest in contributing to the COTI TypeScript SDK project!
 We welcome contributions from the community and appreciate your efforts to improve our project.

 ## Table of Contents